lukejamestodd1/fruit_salad/fruit_salad.md

 Go back to master, and merge stone_fruits into master, and push master back to the remote again.
 Now master should have citrus and stone fruits, on both loacal and remote.

-Create a new branch called melons, and add three types of LEAFY GREENS here:
+Create a new branch called melons, and add three types of melons here:

 1. Watermelon
 2. Honeydew